SarangMohrir/ToDoList-App/README.md

-Here’s a simple README for your To-Do app:

----

 # To-Do App

 A simple To-Do app built with HTML, CSS, and JavaScript that allows users to add and delete tasks dynamically.
 It provides a clean interface for managing your tasks.